 Loop Electrosurgical Excision Procedure (LEEP)

-A LEEP should be done when you are not having your menstrual period to give a better view of the cervix.
-In most cases, LEEP is done in a health care professional's office.
-The procedure only takes a few minutes.
+The procedure should be done when you are not having your menstrual period to give a better view of the cervix.
+In most cases, LEEP is done in the office of an ob-gyn.
+The procedure takes a few minutes.

 The most common risk in the first 3 weeks after a LEEP is heavy bleeding.
-If you have heavy bleeding, contact your health care professional.
+If you have heavy bleeding, call your ob-gyn.
 You may need to have more of the paste applied to the cervix to stop it.

-LEEP has been associated with an increased risk of future pregnancy problems.
+LEEP may be associated with an increased risk of future pregnancy problems.
 Although most women have no problems, there is a small increase in the risk of premature births and having a low birth weight baby.
 In rare cases, the cervix is narrowed after the procedure.
 This narrowing may cause problems with menstruation.

 After the procedure, you may have

 It will take a few weeks for your cervix to heal.
 While your cervix heals, you should not place anything in the vagina, such as tampons or douches.
-You should not have intercourse.
-Your health care professional will tell you when it is safe to do so.
+You should not have sexual intercourse.
+Your ob-gyn should tell you when it is safe to do so.

-You should contact your health care professional if you have any of the following problems:
+You should contact your ob-gyn if you have any of the following problems:

-After the procedure, you will need to see your health care professional for follow-up visits.
-You will have cervical cancer screening to be sure that all of the abnormal cells are gone and that they have not returned.
-If you have another abnormal screening test result, you may need more treatment.
+After the procedure, you will need to see your ob-gyn for follow-up visits.
+You will have tests to be sure that the abnormal cells are gone and that they have not returned.
+If you have another abnormal test result, you may need more treatment.

 You can help protect the health of your cervix by following these guidelines: